inf380p/fall2021/_posts/areiter18/2021-11-30_ProjectUpdate_StandUpReport.md

     print("If you see a negative number for the 3rd value it means that particular country has a budget deficit.
 A positive number means they have a budget surplus.")
  ```

-Essentially, I forgot to include the phrase ```break``` at the end, causing the code to continually loop and ask the same thing repeatedly if you selected a particular input.
-This was an important reminder to remove yourself from the project (I had not noticed this before) and then return to closely edit line-by-line.
+<p>Essentially, I forgot to include the phrase ```break``` at the end, causing the code to continually loop and ask the same thing repeatedly if you selected a particular input.
+This was an important reminder to remove yourself from the project (I had not noticed this before) and then return to closely edit line-by-line. </p>

-This weekend, I am going to work on custom modules and incorporating them into the project.
-I have already incorporated the following into my project:
+<p>This weekend, I am going to work on custom modules and incorporating them into the project.
+I have already incorporated the following into my project:</p>

 <li> csv file </li>
 <li> dictionary </li>